 Captain, a brave dog and police captain of the forest, must outwit his archenemy, Zero the Cat, a master of disguise and fraud, who plans to make a bundle, even if it means leaving all the forest critters homeless.

 Little Jack is a young fox living happily with his family in the woods, but everything changes when his father is captured by a circus troupe in order to be part of their show.
 The rest of ...
 See full summary »

 Vuk, the little fox lives happily among his many siblings in their parents' home.
 As he is livelier and snappier than the others, one day he wanders into the forest alone.
 As soon as he arrives home, he discovers that his whole family has disappeared.
 Only later, he comes to know that the responsible are the feared humans, the hunters (called among animals the 'bare-skins').
 But luckily for Vuk, his old uncle Karak starts to patronize him, and the seasoned elder brings Vuk up to be the most cunning and successful fox in the forest.Written by

-"Vuk" - the name of the main character of the film - is the abbreviation of "Vadászom, utamból kotródj!" which in Hungarian means "I'm hunting, get out of my way!"
-(Any not "My hunter, move off my way - "vadászom" in Hungarian means both "my hunter" and "I'm hunting", in this context the obvious meaning is the second) See more »
+"Vuk", the name of the main character, is the abbreviation of "Vadászom, utamból kotródj!", which in Hungarian means "I'm hunting, get out of my way!"
+In contrary to a famous misconception, it does not mean "My hunter, move off my way" - the word "vadászom" in Hungarian means both "my hunter" and "I'm hunting", in this context the obvious meaning is the second.
+See more »

 27 of 32 people found this review helpful.

 Was this review helpful to you?

 | Report this